AnthonyTsang/js-inline-sdk/README.md

   </select>
   ```

-### 2. Put a Cross-domain channel file under your domain
+### 2. Put a Cross-domain Channel File under your domain

-  We'd need to have some javascript communications with your page, so we require to put a file at your side to allow cross-domain javascript communication.
+  Our system will need to communicate with your page in javascript, so you need to put a file on your side to allow cross-domain javascript communication.
   Download the xd_receiver.html from this repo.

   Make sure it is read-able in this url